-One of my great joys is helping individuals with their spoken and written English.
+One of my great joys is helping people with their spoken and written English.
 With a doctorate in anthropology and years teaching on the college level, I have helped countless students to improve their writing--whether the issue has been grammar, syntax, or vocabulary.
-Because much of my work has been as a public health consulting doing social science research, I also have expertise not only in academic, but also in technical and proposal writing.
-If you are concerned about public speaking, I'm a seasoned public speaker and would be happy to show you how to gain confidence in your presentation skills.
+Because much of my work has been as a public health consulting doing social science research, I also have expertise in academic, technical and proposal writing as well as creative writing.
+If you need help with public speaking, I'm a seasoned public speaker and would be happy to show you how to gain confidence in your presentation skills.

 For 23 year, I worked as a public health consultant doing social science research and evaluation on a variety of projects for Federal Government and State Government agencies and non-profit organizations.
-Since that time, I have started a new career as a teacher and tutor--doing what I love the best: empowering those I teach by increasing their knowledge, skills and understanding of important issues and topics that will enable them to operate more effectively in our increasingly globalized working environment.
+Since that time, I have started a new career as a teacher and tutor--doing what I love the best: empowering students by increasing their knowledge, skills and understanding of important issues and topics that will enable them to operate more confidently and effectively in our globalized working environment.

 In general, my years of research and evaluation work, along with travel abroad, and anthropological training, have helped me to get along well with all sorts of people from a wide variety of social, cultural, professional and other backgrounds, age groups, and different parts of the world.